ptumuluri8/fabric1/localpeersetup/spinup.md

 # Spinup Local Peer Network

-The purpose of this script is to spinup n number of peers on docker environment.
+The purpose of this script is to spinup N number of peers on docker environment.
 This script spins up the peer and membersrvc in docker containers and uses stable peer, membersrvc & base images from https://hub.docker.com/u/hyperledger/

-Before execute spinup_peers.sh script in your system, make sure your system satisfies the below requirements.
+Before execute spinup_peer_network.sh script in your system, make sure your system satisfies the below requirements.

 1. Install and configure docker https://github.com/hyperledger/fabric/blob/master/devenv/setup.sh